 NCT03919240

-CD19-targeting Chimeric Antigen Receptor T-cell Therapy for Patients with Refractory and Relapsed B-cell Acute Lymphoblastic Leukemia
+CD19-targeting Chimeric Antigen Receptor T-cell Therapy for Patients With Refractory and Relapsed B-cell Acute Lymphoblastic Leukemia

 Study Summary